 Increasingly, informal learning opportunities—often on mobile devices—will supplant formal, classroom training.
 According to the “70/20/10” rule for the learner experience, companies should emphasize on-the-go learning, followed by lower percentages of social and formal learning.

-A key here is to leverage delivery platforms and content ecosystems to broaden the knowledge and support available to workers, and then machine learning such that your learning systems adapt to the changing needs of workers.
+A key here is to leverage delivery platforms and content ecosystems to broaden the knowledge and support available to workers in Germany, and then machine learning such that your learning systems adapt to the changing needs of workers.

 Accenture asked executives what percentage of their workforce will move into new roles requiring substantial reskilling due to the impact of technology.